jigneshsatam/select_all/README.md

 # checkbox_select_all
-Select and unselect all checkboxes
+- Simple to select and unselect all checkboxes
+- Less file size and simple to implement

+## Usage

+<p>Call the function on main checkbox and add class 'selectable' to sub-checkboxes.</p>

+<p>Example link: https://jsfiddle.net/jigneshsatam/qvd2mtjd/1/ </p>